DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Mechanic: Passive.
 As part of your movement, you attempt to move a character who is within 1 space of you.If unwilling, target(s) make a STR or AGL Save.
 On fail, target(s) be moved to 1 space of attacker's end position..
 - XP: 1
 - Prereq_Role: Defender
-- Prereq_Skill: Brute > 1
+- Prereq_Skill: Brute > 0

 **Momentum Aura**

 - Description: Your strength is supernatural, bending the gravity around you.
-- Mechanic: Passive.
+- Mechanic: Major.
 For 1 PP, Your Momentum ability extends to 3 spaces..
 If unwilling, target(s) make a STR or AGL Save.
 On fail, target(s) be moved to 1 space of attacker's end position..
 - XP: 2
 - PP: 1
 - Prereq_Role: Defender
-- Prereq_Skill: Brute > 2
+- Prereq_Skill: Brute > 1
 - Prereq_Power: Momentum
 - Target: 6
 - Tags: Multi-target